THE CONTEXT

 Follow us on Twitter

-SCRREEN2 is built on the basis of SCRREEN but is reshaped to answer the new challenges
+SCRREEN3 is built on the basis of SCRREEN and SCRREEN2 but is reshaped to answer the new challenges

-SCRREEN network already supported DG-GROW and EC JRC in the 2020 criticality assessment exercise
+SCRREEN network already supported DG-GROW in the 2023 criticality assessment exercise

-the direct involvement of EIT RM (including the International Round Table on materials Criticality), EC JRC, EGS, INTRAW, REIA and PROMETIA will highly contribute significantly to the success of the project
+the direct involvement of EIT RM (including the International Round Table on materials Criticality), ESM, EGS, REIA and PROMETIA will highly contribute significantly to the success of the project

-SCRREEN2 Network will collect and analyse data in order to keep updated the EU Factsheets related to all raw materials screened in the CRM assessment of 2020 (83 materials)
+SCRREEN3 Network will collect and analyse data in order to keep updated the EU Factsheets related to all raw materials screened in the CRM assessment of 2023

-in parallel, the Network will support the Commission in the foresight analysis of the future supply and demand of raw materials, policy and technology gaps and innovation potential along the raw materials value chains by editing every year at least 2 outlook reports
+in parallel, the Network will support the Commission in the foresight analysis of the future supply and demand of raw materials, technology gaps and innovation potential along the raw materials value chains